tinkercademy-bootcamp/chat-project-HariAakash646/exercise-4/README.md

 - Move code that can be shared between `tcp_echo_server.cc` and `tcp_echo_client.cc` to separate `.h` and `.cc` files
 - How would you compile from the command line?
+  * Add the common .cpp file to the compilation command
 - How would you compile using make?
+  * Add the common .cpp file to the compilation command in the make file
 - How would you compile using VS Code?

 ### Compiling vs Linking